Dresden: Fire-bombing

 The Allies described the operation as the legitimate bombing of a military and industrial target.
 Several researchers have argued that the February attacks were disproportionate.
-As a result of inadequate Nazi air raid measures for refugees, mostly women and children died.
+As a result of the bombings, mostly women and children died.

-American author Kurt Vonnegut's novel Slaughterhouse Five is loosely based on his first-hand experience of the raid as a POW.
+American author Kurt Vonnegut's novel Slaughterhouse Five is loosely based on his first-hand experience of the raid as a prisoner of war.

 In remembrance of the victims, the anniversaries of the bombing of Dresden are marked with peace demonstrations, devotions and marches.